tasmota/docs/docs/Smart-Meter-Interface.md

 ### Landis + Gyr E220 (SML)

-For read-out of "current power" the advanced data set has to be enabled in user menue
+For read-out of "current power" the advanced data set has to be enabled in user menu

 ??? summary "View script"
     ```